csev/cc4e/book/chap01.md

 meaning is obvious, and it is independent of a particular character set.

-The escape sequences used in character strings are also legal in character constants, so in tests and arithmetic expressions, '\n' stands for the value of the newline character.
+The escape sequences used in character strings are also legal in character constants, so in tests and arithmetic expressions, `\n` stands for the value of the newline character.
 You should note carefully that '\n' is a single character, and in expressions is equivalent to a single integer; on the other hand, "\n" is a character string which happens to contain only one character.